drewby/RecipeGen/README.md

 Welcome to RecipeGen, an open-source application powered by Generative AI to curate innovative and unique recipes based on your descriptions.
 Whether you want a "delicious crispy salad", "an appetizer for a pirate-themed party", or something distinct by mixing up two different cuisines, RecipeGen is here to assist.

+There is a working version of RecipeGen with a few extra features running at [YumPop.ai](https://yumpop.ai).

 ![RecipeGen Screenshot](./doc/recipegen.png)